SohamBera16/bayesian-neural-network-based-prediction-using-Environmental-data/README.md

 ## Current Model Performance:
 MSE: approximately 10.56
+MAE: Approximately 2

+Hence, the model still needs to learn the underlying patterns behind the data with more training epochs or modification in the model hyperparameters, etc.

 ## Current Status:
 The loss function used for the model evaluation is a combination of BKL Loss and Cross Entropy Loss.
 For evaluating how the model performs on the test data I use two diferent metrics: MSE or Mean Squared Error & MAE or Mean Absolute Error.